LGBT Rights in Turkey: What Travelers Should Know Before Going Turkey

 Although legally speaking trans rights are further forward than in other countries in the area, as transsexuals have been permitted to change their legal gender since 1988, there is still a lot of discrimination against trans people and many incidences of violence.

-This is perhaps surprising in a country where transgender women ran for parliamentary office in 2015 and when one of Turkey’s most popular singers is transsexual, but this is also a country that has color-coded identity cards, so gender roles are still very traditional.
+This is perhaps surprising in a country where transgender women ran for parliamentary office in 2015 and when one of Turkey’s most popular singers is transsexual, but this was also a country that had colour-coded identity cards, so gender roles were very traditional awhile ago.

 There are nowhere near the levels of oppression that are experienced in many countries in the nearby Middle East, but at the same time, travel here is not going to be as open as travel in Bangkok or Berlin, for example.

-Public displays of affection between heterosexual couples are frowned upon as well, so any travelers would be advised to be discrete, not just gay travelers.
+Public displays of affection between heterosexual couples are frowned upon as well, so any travellers would be advised to be discrete, not just gay travellers.
 Interestingly, a lot of Turkish men hold hands or walk with their arms around each other’s’ shoulders; this is actually a common expression of friendship.

 Places To Explore In Gay Turkey

-For a more liberal scene, the only city that would be recommended is Istanbul.
-The main gay district there is around Taksim and Beyoğlu is also an extremely forward-thinking area.
-Even Ankara and Izmir, Turkey’s capital and most Western-leaning city respectively, don’t have anything that comes close to being described as a ‘gay scene’, so while they’re interesting places to visit, gay travelers shouldn’t expect a party.
+For a more liberal scene, the only cities that would be recommended are Izmir and Istanbul.
+The main gay district there is around Taksim and Beyoglu is also an extremely forward-thinking area.
+Even Ankara and Izmir, Turkey’s capital and most Western-leaning city respectively, don’t have anything that comes close to being described as a ‘gay scene’, so while they’re interesting places to visit, gay travellers shouldn’t expect a party.

 Accommodation In Gay Turkey

-Gay couples or single gay travelers hoping to meet people should not experience any issues if they are booked in international, upscale hotels.
-Luxury hotels will not be hugely pricey compared to Europe or North America (although prices are rising) so if travelers are would like a completely stress-free trip this will be the best option.
+Gay couples or single gay travellers hoping to meet people should not experience any issues if they are booked in international, upscale hotels.
+Luxury hotels will not be hugely pricey compared to Europe or North America (although prices are rising) so if travellers are would like a completely stress-free trip this will be the best option.

 One thing it is important to be aware of in Turkey is that all visitors to hotels have to be recorded in a police-controlled database, so if you want to bring a date back at the very least you’re going to face some awkwardness, and at the very most it will be outright forbidden without checking him/her in.